-Since the mid–90’s, Barbara has deeply explored data warehousing, business intelligence, analytics, and big data.
-Her research ranges from large-scale surveys and meta-analyses to lab experiments and in-depth case studies.
-Four of her cases have placed in the Society for Information Management Paper Awards competition: First American Corporation (1999), Owens and Minor (2000), Continental Airlines (2004), and Sprint (2008).
-Barbara is a leading academic scholar, publishing in such journals as Information Systems Research; MIT Sloan Management Review; MIS Quarterly; and MIS Quarterly Executive.
-She presents her work globally to academic and business audiences.
+Since 1994, Dr. Barbara Wixom’s research has explored how organizations generate business value from data assets.
+Her methods include large-scale surveys, meta-analyses, lab experiments and in-depth case studies; five of her cases have placed in the Society for Information Management Paper Awards competition.
+Barb is a leading academic scholar, publishing in such journals as Information Systems Research; MIT Sloan Management Review; MIS Quarterly; and MIS Quarterly Executive.
+She regularly presents her work to academic and business audiences around the world.